Suei43/ChatBot/README.md

-# NextJS Chatbot with OpenAI API
+# Chatbot with OpenAI API and NextJS

 This is a README file for a Chatbot project built using NextJS and the OpenAI API.
 The project is currently 20% complete and aims to create an interactive chatbot that utilizes the power of the OpenAI language model to provide intelligent responses to user queries.